 Trivia Crack 2

-A number of years after the original’s debut, Trivia Crack 2 is finally here.
-The game keeps many of the elements that people loved in the original game, but adds a number of great extra features.
+Some years after the original’s debut, Trivia Crack 2 is finally here.
+The game keeps many of the elements that people loved in the original game, but adds some great extra features.
 In the game, there are thousands of different questions to challenge you, online competitive modes, support for over 20 languages, and more.

 Even if you’re not a Fallout fan, this addictive sim is one of the best Android games around.
 Tunnel into the earth and build a vault to provide for your dwellers.
 Can you keep them alive in the face of raiders, radroaches, and other threats?

 Pokémon Masters is the next big Pokémon game for mobile.
 The game is set on the island of Pasio, and sees you battling trainers, improving your Pokémon, and more.
 You can even play other trainers online and in the game, and everything has been simplified and optimized for mobile use.

 Clash of Clans

 Build up your settlement, plan your defenses, raise an army, and guide your tribe to victory against nasty goblins or other clan leaders.
 It’s a good combination of slow planning and quick, chaotic battles.

 Pro Evolution Soccer 2019